-After selecting an agent to list your home, a key negotiable factor to discuss before you sign the listing agreement is to determine the length of the listing contract.
 The length of your listing is your decision; it is not your agent's decision.
 Your agent may suggest a time period, but it is up to you to choose the length that works best for you.
 You have the final word.
-Here's a list of how long your agent should take.

-- Before you refuse to relist with your agent, though, first look at the price.
-If your price is too high, no agent is going to sell it.
+Before you refuse to relist with your agent, though, first look at your price.
+If it is too high, no agent is going to sell it.

 Reasons for a 180-Day Listing Length of Time

-- If the average DOM exceeds two months, you're probably trying to sell in a buyer's market and will need a longer listing term.
+If the average DOM (days on market) exceeds two months, you're probably trying to sell in a buyer's market, and you will need a longer listing term.

-- If you go into contract on a 90-day listing, your listing might expire while in escrow.
-In that event, your agent may require that you extend the listing, so it makes more sense to start out with a 180-day listing.
+If you go into contract on a 90-day listing, it might expire while in escrow.
+In that event, your agent might require you extend the listing, so it makes more sense to start out with a 180-day listing.

-- Ask your agent when you initially sign the six-month listing if the agent will give you a personal guarantee that you can cancel at the end of 90 days if you are unhappy.
+Ask your agent when you initially sign the six-month listing whether they will give you a personal guarantee that you can cancel at the end of 90 days if you are unhappy.
 If the agent won't give you that guarantee, then list with an agent who has more confidence to make you that offer.

 Reasons for a One-Year Listing Length of Time

-- Private islands and lavish vacation homes require a longer marketing time, and agents might not be willing to shell out the big marketing bucks for a short-term listing.
+Private islands and lavish vacation homes require a longer marketing time, and agents may not be willing to shell out the big marketing bucks for a short-term listing.

-- Let's not forget the short sales and distressed situations.
-Over the years banks have improved their response time on a short sale but many still require 3 months or longer to negotiate, and buyers who walk out prior to acceptance simply lengthen the time frame.
+Let's not forget the short sales and distressed situations.
+Over the years, banks have improved their response times on short sales, but many still require three months or longer to negotiate.
+Buyers who walk out prior to acceptance simply lengthen the time frame.